bbondy/codefirefox/README.md

 ================================

 - Add the video slug to data/videos.json
+- Are there any links to MDN or other resources that should be added?
 - Add a postedDate field to the JSON file
 - Run `npm test`
+- Subtitle the live in English from the local server
-- Watch the video on the locally deployed server (sometimes ScreenFlow doesn't encode properly)
+- Or alternatively, at least watch the video on the locally deployed server (sometimes ScreenFlow doesn't encode properly)
 - Add to git and push
 - Pull in on codefirefox.com
-- Subtitle the live video in English
 - Double check live video is live
 - Post link on @codefirefox twitter